Lapeyus/GCP-SLZ/documentation/docs/seed.md

 ## Seed Project Concept

 ### What is a Seed Project?
 A seed project is essentially a starting point for your infrastructure.
 It sets up the basic resources and permissions you need to build out your environments.
-This includes setting up IAM roles and Federation to run run code.
+This includes setting up IAM roles and Federation to run code.

 ### Why is it Important?
 The seed project is crucial because it lays the foundation for all your future projects and configurations.
 It ensures that you have a secure, scalable, and maintainable infrastructure.